symphonycms/wg/docs/working/understanding-xslt.markdown

     <p class=”date”><xsl:value-of select=”publish-date”/></p>

-The date won’t be nicely formatted (it’ll look like 2011-02-05), but we’ll cover that later in the book.
+The date won’t be nicely formatted (it’ll look like `2011-02-05`), but we’ll cover that later in the book.

 Finally, you want to output the entry’s content.
-Because we’re capturing the content using Markdown formatting, it’ll be available as HTML, so you’ll want to use xsl:copy-of to make sure you get any HTML elements in the content.
+Because we’re capturing the content using Markdown formatting, it’ll be available as HTML, so you’ll want to use `xsl:copy-of` to make sure you get any HTML elements in the content.

     <xsl:copy-of select=”body/node()”/>

-Why body/node() and not just body?
-If you used <xsl:copy-of select=”body”/>, you’d actually get the original <body> element in your output too.
+Why `body/node()` and not just `body`?
+If you used `<xsl:copy-of select=”body”/>`, you’d actually get the original <body> element in your output too.
 What you want is a copy of everything inside the body element, including any child elements. node() gets you exactly that.

 One last optional bit: if you want some basic styling for your blog, you can add the following stylesheet to your head: